Flex

 Using Flex

-To enable flexbox on an element (e.g., a <div>
+To enable flexbox on an element (e.g., a <div>), simply add the flex class:

 <div class="flex">